GabinDDL/L2S2-GYTMY-Game/README.md

 An extremely simple single or multi-player mode where you have to reach the end of the corridor.

+You can also choose the length of the labyrinth.

 ### "Blackout Mode"

 Lights on             |  Lights out